 THE HOUSE OF SPEAKEASY IS A HOME FOR CLOSE ENCOUNTERS OF A LITERARY KIND: A PLACE WHERE AUTHORS AND THEIR AUDIENCES COME TOGETHER IN INNOVATIVE AND SUSTAINING WAYS.
 MORE

-All events are held at City Winery • 155 Varick Street New York, NY
+The gala will be held at City Winery • 155 Varick Street New York, NY

 JOIN THE HOUSE OF SPEAKEASY FAMILY!